harfangk/harfangk.github.io/_drafts/2017-03-25-where-to-find-plug-errors.md

 }
 {% endhighlight %}

-The server would respond with `500 Internal Server Error` without any message.
-It logged no error whatsoever, either.
+The server would respond with `500 Internal Server Error` without displaying or logging internal error message.

 After some digging, I found out that the sort of error I was looking for - `Plug.Parsers.ParseError` - is not logged by default.
-That makes sense - I don't want my log to be flooded with error messages about bad requests.
+That makes sense - I don't want my log to be flooded with error messages about potentially unlimited number of bad requests.
+But what if I actually wanted to check the error message?

 The solution is to use `Plug.Debugger` in the module that uses `Plug.Router`.

-The following is part of the code for web interface in my toy app.
+The following is part of the code for the web interface of my app.
 Notice the `use Plug.Debugger` I included here.

 {% highlight elixir %}
 defmodule UrlShortener.Web do